Do I Have to Attend Church to Be a Christian?

 As Facebook CEO Mark Zuckerberg states, church was once a strong connecting point in local communities.
 He goes on to point out, “It’s so striking that for decades, membership in all kinds of groups has declined as much as one-quarter.
 That’s a lot of people who now need to find a sense of purpose and support somewhere else.”

 I would wager that Zuckerberg’s perception of the local church reflects the vast majority of North Americans today.
-The local church to many people is no different than a social gathering or a glorified little league assembly for adults.
+The local church, to many, is no different than a social gathering or a glorified Little League assembly for adults.
 And hey, if that is all a local church is, sign me up to join in the decline of Sunday morning attendance!

-There are believers like Christian author Donald Miller who are done with the local church.
+There are believers, such as Christian author Donald Miller, who are done with the local church.
 They might refer to themselves as “Big C” church people.
-Because they are part of the universal church of Christ that exists throughout all time and eternity, they see no need to be a part of a local body of believers.
+Because they are part of the universal church of Christ, which exists throughout all time and eternity, they see no need to be part of a local body of believers.
 Statements like, “We just need to get back to what the early New Testament church looked like.

 But author Scott Sauls makes a marvelous point when he writes: